CiscoDevNet/XRd-Sandbox/topologies/always-on/deployment.md

 - Username: `cisco`
 - Password: `cisco123`

+> [!WARNING]
-> **Security Warning:** Default credentials are for demo purposes only.
+> Default credentials are for demo purposes only.
 Always use custom credentials in production environments.

 ### Authentication Priority